Probate Legal Documents

 What Are Financial and Health Care Powers of Attorney?

-For these reasons, relying solely on a will can leave your estate vulnerable to challenges and delays.
+For these reasons, relying solely on a Will can leave your Estate vulnerable to challenges and delays.

-Financial Power of Attorney: This document authorizes a trusted person (your agent) to manage your financial affairs—such as paying bills, managing investments, or handling real estate transactions—if you’re unable to do so yourself.
+Financial Power of Attorney: This document authorizes a trusted person (your agent) to manage your financial affairs such as paying bills, managing investments, or handling real Estate transactions if you’re unable to do so yourself.

 Health Care Power of Attorney: This document designates an agent to make medical decisions for you, ensuring your health care preferences are followed when you can no longer communicate them yourself.